Main difference between NOA and OTA?

 An OTA or One Time Approval is very similar to an NOA in the sense that it is an approval by Miami Dade County to use a certain product in a specific manner.
 A manufacturer may decide to file for an OTA instead of an NOA if he/she plans to only use the product in one project.
 However, OTA’s still requires the product to undergo testing in a Miami Dade Certified Laboratory and has similar requirements as those of an NOA, which must be completed by an engineer.

-Eastern Engineering will gladly assist manufactures or contractors with creating NOA’s or OTA’s as well as marking and/ or verifying them for ongoing or future projects.
+Eastern Engineering will gladly assist manufacturers or contractors with creating NOA’s or OTA’s as well as marking and/ or verifying them for ongoing or future projects.

 ©️ 2022 Eastern Engineering Group wrote and published this article.
 All rights reserved.